-Students' examination fields are to be approved in advance by their major advisers and by the DGS, normally by the end of the student's third semester in the program.
+Students' examination fields are to be approved in advance by their major advisors and by the DGS, normally by the end of the student's third semester in the program.
 Approval is indicated on the department's Pre-Qualifying-Exam Checklist.
 Exam fields tend to be teaching fields.
 They indicate to a hiring committee which areas you are best suited to teach and how you are defining yourself professionally.
-Choose them carefully.
+Choose them carefully and note that these choices for committee members should correspond to each field.

 Qualifying, or field, exams are taken in two steps: a written exam in each field given separately by each instructor and a two-hour oral exam with all three examiners present.
-Exams are scheduled by students in consultation with their field advisers; it is recommended that they be spaced out over a week or two.
+Exams are scheduled by students in consultation with their field advisors; it is recommended that they be spaced out over a week or two.
 The oral exam component should be scheduled for at least three days after the final written exam, so that the examination committee has time to determine that a student is ready for the oral exam.
 Occasionally, a student may be asked to take some time to continuing working on field readings and retake a part or parts of the written exam before proceeding to the oral exam or after the oral exam has occurred.
 In that case, in consultation with the DGS, the committee chair will set out in a letter to the student what further work is necessary and how the exam process will proceed.
-For more information on qualifying exams, see the History PhD program policies document.